DemocracyClub/electionleaflets/README.md

 yarn install && bower install
 ```

 5. Run gulp in another tab for development.
-This will watch for changes and recompile assets automatically
+This will watch for changes and recompile assets automatically.
+You'll need [gulp-cli](https://www.npmjs.com/package/gulp-cli)
 ```
 gulp
 ```